VeraSa785/vera_sa_resume.md/README.md

 ### Software Development Student at Ada Developers Academy (March 2022 - January 2023)
 - Learned Python, Java, TypeScript, and CS Fundamentals.
 - Built a REST API using the Flask framework and SQL database, which was successfully deployed to Heroku.
-- Created accessible web application using HTML, CSS, JavaScript and React.
+- Created accessible web applications using HTML, CSS, JavaScript, and React.
 - Successfully completed 10 projects with stretch goals.
 ### Freelance Graphic Designer based in Moscow, Russia (January 2016 - November 2016)
 - Developed creative design for marketing packages, including print materials, brochures, banners, and signs.